Search programs

 What Can You Expect from an Online Master’s in Library Science Program?

 Libraries play a vital role in sharing information and preserving media treasures.
-Therefore, the best master’s in library science programs teach students necessary skills, such as cataloging, researching, collecting, and archiving documents, films, videos, books, and more.
+Therefore, the best master’s in library science programs teach students skills such as cataloging, researching, collecting, and archiving documents, films, videos, books, and more.

-Some master-level programs require students to participate in library internships after completing core and elective coursework, which can take one to two years.
-Core subjects often include learning how to manage libraries, research, cataloging, and collection management.
+Some master’s-level programs require students to participate in library internships after completing core and elective coursework, which can take one to two years.
+Core subjects often include research, cataloging, and collection management.
 Examples of electives include digital collections, information resources, and administration.

-Master’s degree programs in library science consist of at least 36 credit hours.
-Typically, nine or more credit hours are assigned to the student’s thesis or portfolio project and internship hours in a supervised library environment.
+Master’s degree programs in library science tend to require at least 36 credit hours.
+Typically, nine or more credit hours are assigned to the student’s thesis or portfolio project.

 Students learn skills to help them succeed in a library science career, including adapting to technological changes, being digitally literate, managing resources, and organizing information.